edrisranjbar/mypassmaker/README.md

 3. Write tests to ensure your changes work as expected.
 4. Submit a Pull Request (PR) with a description of your changes.

-We’ll review your PR and merge it if it aligns with the project goals.
+We'll review your PR and merge it if it aligns with the project goals.

 ## Contact Us

-We’d love to hear from you!
+We'd love to hear from you!
 Whether you have feedback, suggestions, or questions, feel free to reach out:

 - **Email**: [edris.qeshm2@gmail.com](mailto:edris.qeshm2@gmail.com)
 - **Website**: [www.edrisranjbar.ir](http://www.edrisranjbar.ir)